Key messages

 A disclosure in the public interest is likely to be justified where it is essential to prevent a serious and imminent risk to public health, national security, to protect other people from risks of serious harm or death, or to prevent or detect serious crime.
 Other people here may include, for example, children in the house who may be at risk of serious harm.

 A public interest disclosure will only be justified where it is necessary and proportionate.
-Any health professional disclosing information in these contexts must have a reasonable belief that it is likely to achieve the desired result and must only disclose as much information as is necessary to achieve it.
+Any healthcare professional disclosing information in these contexts must have a reasonable belief that it is likely to achieve the desired result and must only disclose as much information as is necessary to achieve it.

 It is only when the health professional has properly explored the patient's circumstances and the reasons behind the apparent refusal that they should consider some of the options discussed below.